Neil's News

 Update: Wondering how Java compares? bin_vs_lin.java reports that the binary and linear approaches are virtually identical when graphed against each other.
 Also interesting is what it looks like when graphed on the same scale as the above JavaScript.

 Update: Wondering how Python compares? bin_vs_lin.py reports that the binary approach is significantly faster than the linear approach when graphed against each other.
 The binary approach in Python is about the same speed as either approach in Java.
-[Note: a previous version of this page incorrectly claimed Python was three orders of magnitude faster than Java.]

 Update: Wondering how Lua compares? bin_vs_lin.lua reports that the binary approach is significantly faster than the linear approach when graphed against each other.